A half-arsed Orwellian allegory based on 'Evita'...

 During the 2006 season Kieran and Austin discovered that the Venue Managers Militia detailed in their satirical version of the future had manifested itself in real life when the Fringe venue managers announced the formation of the Venue Managers and Promoters Association.

-In 2007 the role of Evonne Keron will be played by Michelle Wilson from Whimsical Tricycle.
+In 2007 the role of Evonne Keron was played by Michelle Wilson from Whimsical Tricycle.
 Keron is resurrected from her untimely death by the Venue Managers Militia in 2017.
 She will strike back with a vengeance.
 Can Trey and Frankie regroup the Fringe Performers Guerilla Army?
 What will become of Johnny Leopard and The Bland Comedy Club?
 Are any the songs from the soundtrack of Jesus Christ Superstar sacred?

 Synopsis: August 2nd, 2017: The eve of the re-branded McFringe festival.
 The leaders of the Venue Managers Militia are gathered at a secret location observing the preparations of the Fringe Performers Guerilla Army near the Edinburgh castle.
 The VMA are in turmoil.
 Their leader, Evonne Keron, has died from a vodka related illness.
 Keron has been a shadowy figure on the Fringe since the late 1980’s and has a penchant for setting fire to opposition venues.